 If you have questions about our courses or how to sign up to access our service, feel free to call us at 306-337-7233 (or toll-free at 1-833-317-7233) or email us at firstname.lastname@example.org, and a PSPNET team member can answer your questions.

-The PSP PTSD Course is now available to PSP in Saskatchewan.
+The PSP PTSD Course is now available to PSP who reside in Saskatchewan or Quebec.

 Research shows that 23.2% of PSP report clinically significant symptoms of PTSD but many have difficulties accessing care.

 This course was designed to be helpful for PSP who have mental health concerns who are looking for a new way to access services or are faced with barriers for accessing care such as: